 ACG grantees were required to join a new coalition, the Afghan Women Advocacy Coalition (AWAC), as a condition of their grant.
 AWAC also invited other groups (and some individuals) doing advocacy work to join, including MoWA and some members of Parliament.

-The creation of AWAC was controversial, as some people felt it was trying to displace the Afghan Women's Network (AWN), a group that had served as the national platform for advocacy groups in Afghanistan for 17 years.
-Also, one interviewee claimed that ASGP management controls AWAC, by not allowing AWAC to have a meeting on its own and/or requiring consultation with all members starting a group action.
+Based on interviews conducted, the creation of AWAC was controversial, as some interviewees felt it was trying to displace the Afghan Women's Network (AWN), a group that had served as the national platform for advocacy groups in Afghanistan for 17 years.
+Also, one interviewee claimed that ASGP management controls AWAC, by not allowing AWAC to have a meeting on its own and/or requiring that any action that a member wants the coalition to start must be done in consultation with management and all AWAC members.
+Yet, there were instances where ASGP took action without consultation.
+Based on the interviews, there was a perception of "no Afghan ownership."

 Some members of AWAC are also members of AWN, and AWN is a member of AWAC.
 Interestingly, AWN is considered women-focused, and AWAC is considered to have a broader focus.
 The Evaluation Team attended a meeting of AWAC at which the main topic was whether AWAC should continue to exist if the ASGP closes.
 AWAC members voted to continue the coalition.

-4. Targeted Sustainability Grant (TSG): The TSG was designed to provide capacity-building and grants management training for an established local CSO so that the recipient would be ready and able to take over the small grants program from the ASGP when it ends.
-The sole TSG was given to the Afghan Women's Education Center (AWEC).
-Because of a difficult relationship between ASGP and AWEC, and AWEC's preference for working with the I-PACS program and model (see B.3.b below), it is unclear whether AWEC will become the legacy organization for ASGP.
+• Targeted Sustainability Grant (TSG): The TSG was designed to provide capacity-building and grants management training for an established local CSO so that the recipient would be ready and able to take over the small grants program from the ASGP when it ends.
+The sole TSG was awarded to the Afghan Women's Education Center (AWEC).
+Because of a difficult relationship between ASGP and AWEC, and AWEC's preference for working with I-PACS program and model (see B.3.b below), it is unclear whether AWEC will become the legacy organization for ASGP.